snemarch/treeshift/README.md

 a number of infrastructure concerns, such as continuous deployment pipeline, scaling, and secrets management (i.e. there will be hardcoded database credentials).

+## TODO

+* Hierarchical JSON get-org-units endpoint.
+Can't seem to get Hibernate to cooperate with this when doing a native query with recursive select, so perhaps do manual Java code for mapping?
+Would be useful for quick visual overview of data.
+* Better error handling.
+Throw business logic exceptions, don't leak exceptions to HTTP clients.
+Probably add sl4fj and log errors.
+* Integration tests — unit tests don't make much sense for this project.
+Split conf in base+dev/test.
+* Add timing traces to reply HTTP headers.
+* Endpoint for generating a large amount of test data.
+Large number of trees, fair amount of width+depth.
+  Use a PRNG with static seed so test results are reproducible.
+* Package the application as Docker image, add to docker-compose.yml.
+Should probably integrate with Gradle build, but can do Dockerfile and shell script if pressed for time.
+* Document endpoints.
+Perhaps Swagger annotations or a yaml, perhaps just text here since they're simple.
+* Index on OrgUnit.parentId?
+* Index on OrgUnit.rootId? — probably a good idea to make a partial index on `(parentId = null)`, so tree roots can quickly be returned, but without creating a huge index we don't need.

 ## Authors

 * **Sune Marcher** - [snemarch](https://github.com/snemarch)